 Mr. Stephen J. Seneca, a local businessman and former mayor, offered to build the Havre de Grace Methodist Episcopal congregation a stone edifice for worship, provided they would install heating, lighting and furnishings.
 The offer was accepted and the cornerstone was laid on October 22, 1901.
 The present church building was completed and dedicated on June 8, 1902.

 The church was built using Port Deposit (Maryland) granite in a modified Gothic design.
+The Port Deposit Granite (technically "Random Ashlar Gneiss") from which the church was built came from the quarry in Port Deposit across the river.
+The quarry ceased operation around 1960.
 The windows settings are Indiana Limestone; the alter rail, pulpit furniture, organ and choir fronts are San Domingo mahogany; and the pews are the finest quartered white oak.
 The sanctuary design is arranged on the “Akron Plan” that groups worshipers around a center pulpit.
 The original pipe organ, built by W. W. Kimball Co., of Chicago, had 910 individual pipes and 14 ranks.
 The originally pneumatically operated but later electrified.
 It was replaced in 1968 with a custom-built Moller Pipe Organ with 1092 individual pipes, 20 ranks and chimes.

 Large restorations/renovations were completed in 1939, 1957 and in 1968.
 A new education building adjacent to the church structure was completed in 1962.
 Additional renovations include installation of a handicapped ramp in the front of the building, central air conditioning in the sanctuary and a handicapped lift and handicapped rest room in the church building.
 A massive restoration/renovation began in 2001 and included a complete upgrading of all electrical, plumbing, heating and air conditioning systems and a modern sound system.
 New protective materials were used on the walls to shield the plaster from moisture.
 A major feature included conversion in the Memorial Hall with cabinets for historical displays and the creation of a Heritage Room for permanent historical items.
 The celebration of one-hundred years of worshipping in the sanctuary was on June 16, 2002.